-The New York artist has conquered the world with his collectible vinyl toys and larger-than-life sculptures, one of which will soon be arriving in Singapore.
+The New York artist has conquered the world with his collectible vinyl toys and larger-than-life sculptures.
 You know the ones: with their X-ed out eyes and cartoonish limbs, KAWS figures are one of the most recognisable artworks today.

 That’s because KAWS, born Brian Donnelly, took his art straight to the streets.
 After studying illustration and working as a cartoon animator for Disney films and cult TV shows like Daria, KAWS kickstarted his career with graffiti.
 In the ’90s, he marked buildings, billboards, bus stops, and phone booths with his unique characters, which often resembled iconic figures in pop culture such as Mickey Mouse.

 “When I was doing graffiti, my whole thought was, ‘I just want to exist.’
 I want to exist with this visual language in the world,” reflected KAWS in an interview.
 “It meant nothing to me to make paintings if I wasn’t reaching people.”

 By the dawn of the new millennium, KAWS had cast his characters into three-dimensional forms.
 He made his quirky toys affordable and accessible, throwing the doors of the art world wide open to the public.

 Using a formula that artists and brands now follow, KAWS found an even bigger spotlight for his artworks through much-hyped collaborations.
 Over the last two decades, he has created exclusive designs for fashion and streetwear labels like Nike, Supreme, Dior, Comme des Garçons, A Bathing Ape, and Uniqlo, as well as celebrities like Pharrell Williams and Kanye West.